Funes the Memorious: Actual persons with similar conditions

 Solomon Shereshevsky, a stage memory-artist (mnemonist) with a condition known as "hypermnesia", is described by the Russian neuropsychologist Alexander Luria in his book, The Mind of a Mnemonist, which some speculate was the inspiration for Borges's story.
 Luria discusses explicitly some of the trade-offs—hinted at by Borges—that come with supernormal memory power.
-(Further Skywriting on this topic.)
 British-American neurologist and writer Oliver Sacks cites Luria's book as the inspiration for his own book Awakenings, which is dedicated to Luria.
 Sacks also mentions Borges's Funes in his book, The Man Who Mistook His Wife for a Hat, at the end of Chapter 13 entitled, "Yes, Father-Sister" and in other chapters.
 The neuroscience aspects of Funes are also discussed in detail by Rodrigo Quian Quiroga in his book Borges and Memory: Encounters with the Human Brain.

-Jill Price, and ten others, can remember with great accuracy most days of their lives starting from the average age of eleven.
+Jill Price, the actress Marilu Henner and a few others, can remember with great accuracy most days of their lives starting from the average age of eleven.
 The scientific term for their unique condition is "hyperthymestic syndrome", more recently known as highly superior autobiographical memory (HSAM).
 Price has stated that she, like Funes, views her memory as a curse.